Relepega/multi-server-handler/Readme.md

 <img src="./readme_data/preview.png">

-CLI application written in JavaScript/Node that handles multiple servers allocated dynamically who are serving a static folder.
+CLI application written in JavaScript/Node that handles multiple servers allocated dynamically that are serving a static folder.

 ## Table of Contents <a name="Table-of-Contents"></a>